-Several pregnancy symptoms do indeed mimic flu symptoms, especially early in the first trimester.
+Does pregnancy cause flu-like symptoms?
+Yes, several pregnancy symptoms do indeed mimic flu symptoms.
+Especially early in the first trimester.
 In fact, your first signs of pregnancy may be feelings of the never-ending flu.
 Flu symptoms should not last more than a couple of weeks.
 If you have these symptoms and there is a chance you could be pregnant, consider taking a pregnancy test to be sure.

 Rise in Temperature